gigamon-dev/SubspaceServer/doc/developer-guide.md

 using SS.Core;
 using SS.Core.ComponentInterfaces;

+/// <summary>
-// This example shows a manually gotten Component Interface
+/// This example shows a manually gotten Component Interface
-// that is used for the entire life of the module. public class ExampleModule : IModule
+/// that is used for the entire life of the module.
+/// </summary>
+public class ManualExample : IModule
 {
-    private ILogManager _logManager;
+    private ILogManager? _logManager;

-    public bool Load(ComponentBroker broker)
+    bool IModule.Load(IComponentBroker broker)
     {
         // You can hold onto the reference,
         // but you must release it at some point.
         _logManager = broker.GetInterface<ILogManager>();

         // Use it, only if it was available.
         // Keep in mind, GetInterface could have returned null.
-        // Therefore, checking for null with the ?. (null-conditional operator) _logManager?.LogM(LogLevel.Info, nameof(ExampleModule), "Subspace Server .NET is awesome!");
+        // Therefore, checking for null with the ?. (null-conditional operator) _logManager?.LogM(LogLevel.Info, nameof(ManualExample), "Subspace Server .NET is awesome!");

         return true;
     }

-    public bool Unload(ComponentBroker broker)
+    bool IModule.Unload(IComponentBroker broker)
     {
         // Manually gotten Component Interfaces must be manually released.
         // This is necessary!
-        // If we had forgotten to do it, the LogManager module would not Unload. if (_logManager != null)
+        // If we had forgotten to do it, the LogManager module would not Unload. if (_logManager is not null)
             broker.ReleaseInterface(ref _logManager);

         return true;